-Today, all colleges accept the SAT exam for admissions, though some also require applicants to take the ACT, which originally stood for American College Testing Program.
+Today, all colleges accept the SAT exam for admissions, though some also require applicants to take the ACT.
 Historically, the ACT exam was more popular in the Midwest and the South, with the SAT exam more popular on the East and West coasts, but the SAT is now accepted as the national standard.
 Some schools consider the SAT optional for admission.

 The SAT exam consists of three sections, Critical Reading, Mathematics, and Writing, each of which is scored on a scale from 200 to 800, with a maximum possible score of 2400.
 Colleges vary in the minimum score they accept for applicants.
 The SAT exam has three hours and 45 minutes of timed test materials, in total.
 In addition to the three major sections, the SAT includes a 25-minute experimental section that is used to normalize questions for future exams, and which does not contribute to the test-taker's score.
 With orientation, completion of biographical sections, and timed breaks, most administrations of the test take about four and a half hours.